Background Check FAQ

 • On-the-spot fines issued by police that ended up in court.

-How long is a police check result valid?
+How long is a police check results report valid?

 There is no standard timeframe for which the results of a police check are valid.